HDR-Ecosystem/hdr2024/content/speakers/panels.md

 {{< figure src="/images/speakers/AmyWalton.png" nozoom="true" >}}

 <p><i>
-Amy Walton is Deputy Director for the Office of Advanced Cyberinfrastructure at the National Science Foundation, contributing to cross-foundational activities in which NSF has a leadership role, such as capacity building in computer and information science and engineering.
+Dr. Amy Walton is Deputy Director for the Office of Advanced Cyberinfrastructure at the National Science Foundation, contributing to cross-foundational activities in which NSF has a leadership role, such as capacity building in computer and information science and engineering.

 As a Program Officer, she led the Harnessing the Data Revolution initiative, emphasizing data-intensive research in science and engineering; Cyberinfrastructure for Sustained Scientific Innovation, focused upon the availability and interoperability of science data cyberinfrastructure; and EarthCube, an integrated geoscience research program.